-Ragel provides a longest-match construction operator which eases the task of building scanners.
-This construction behaves much like the primary processing model of Lex.
-The generated code, which relies on user-defined variables for backtracking, repeatedly tries to match patterns to the input, favouring longer patterns over shorter ones and patterns that appear ahead of others when the lengths of the possible matches are identical.
+Ragel also provides a scanner construction operator which can be used to build scanners much the same way that Lex is used.
+The Ragel generated code, which relies on user-defined variables for backtracking, repeatedly tries to match patterns to the input, favouring longer patterns over shorter ones and patterns that appear ahead of others when the lengths of the possible matches are identical.
 When a pattern is matched the associated action is executed.
-Longest-match machines take Ragel out of the domain of pure state machines and require the user to maintain the backtracking related variables.
-However, longest-match machines integrate well with regular state machine instantiations.
-They can be called to or jumped to only when needed, or they can be called out of or jumped out of when a simpler, pure state machine model is needed.